stablekernel/aqueduct/_posts/2016-06-20-getting-started.md

 Make sure you've stopped the application from running, and then run the application again.
 In your browser, enter http://localhost:8000/questions and you'll get the list of questions.
 Then, enter http://localhost:8000/questions/0 and you'll get the first question.
 If you enter an index not within the list of questions or something other than an integer, you'll get a 404.

 Now, there isn't any magic here.
+There is an instance of [Request] that represents each request as it passes through different `RequestHandler`s.
-When a route has a path variable and a request comes in that matches that path variable, the router will add a map containing the path variable name (in this case, `index`) and the value for that path variable for the specific request.
+When a route has a path variable and a request comes in that matches that path variable, the router will extract that path variable and store it in the `Request`'s `path` property (which is just a glorified `Map`).
+The key of the path variable in the `path` will be the name of the path variable configured in the route (in this case, 'index').
+The value is the path segment of the specific request.

 As you know, an `HTTPController` already looks at the HTTP method of an incoming request to determine which handler method to use.
-When the request has a path variable map added to it by the router, the `HttpController` also looks at the arguments to each of your handler methods.
+When the request has path variables, the `HttpController` also looks at the arguments to each of your handler methods.

-It then looks at the name of the argument - `getQuestionAtIndex` has an argument named `index` - and if that argument name matches the name of the path variable in `route`, it selects that method to handle the request.
+It then looks at the name of the argument - `getQuestionAtIndex` has an argument named `index` - and if that argument name matches the key of the path variable in `route`, it selects that method to handle the request.

 The More You Know: Multi-threading and Application State
 ---